Aerobic and Anaerobic Development

 Cardiovascular function is also different for children.
 They have a smaller heart chamber and lower volume than adults.
-This results in a lower stroke volume than adults, both at rest and during exercise.
+This results in lower stroke volume than in adults, both at rest and during exercise.
 Chamber size and blood volume gradually increase to adult values with growth.
-Children compensate for the smaller stroke volume by having higher maximal heart rates than adults have.
-For a mid-teenager, max heart rate could be more than 215 beats/min compared to a 20 year-old whose max heart rate will be around 195-200 bpm (Sharp, 1995).
+Children compensate for the smaller stroke volume by having higher maximal heart rates than adults.
+For a mid-teenager, the max heart rate could be more than 215 beats/min compared to a 20-year-old whose max heart rate will be around 195-200 bpm (Sharp, 1995).
 However, the higher heart rates cannot fully compensate for the lower stroke volume and so children's cardiac output, measured in L/min, is lower than adults (Wilmore & Costill 1994).
-Children can compensate a little again, as their arterial venous oxygen difference is greater.
+Children can compensate a little again, as their arterial-venous oxygen difference is greater.
 This suggests that a greater percentage of the cardiac output goes to the working muscles than in adults (Wilmore & Costill, 1994).

-Because of the fact that lung and heart capacity increase with age, one would expect aerobic capacity to increase accordingly.
+Because lung and heart capacity increase with age, one would expect aerobic capacity to increase accordingly.
 This is true in absolute terms.
 V02max, measured in L/min, increases from 6 to 18 years for boys and from 6 to 14 for girls.
-However, when V02max is normalised by bodyweight, little change is observed with age in boys, and in girls there is a slight decline after puberty.
-Therefore, relative to bodyweight, children have a Cardio respiratory system for effective aerobic exercise.
+However, when V02max is normalised by body weight, little change is observed with age in boys, and in girls, there is a slight decline after puberty.
+Therefore, relative to body weight, children have a Cardiorespiratory system for effective aerobic exercise.
 This is demonstrated by the fact that children can run quite well compared to adults.
-Indeed 10 year olds have completed marathons in very respectable times.
+Indeed 10-year-olds have completed marathons in very respectable times.

 For the young athlete, an inferior V02max, expressed in L/kg/min does not limit running endurance performance.
-In fact, young pre-pubescent girls have an advantage before their relative body fat increases.
-Instead, endurance performance is limited by poor running economy.
+Young pre-pubescent girls have an advantage before their relative body fat increases.
+Instead, endurance performance is limited by a poor running economy.
 This means that for a given pace a child requires higher oxygen consumption than an adult.
-Children have shorter limbs and a smaller muscle mass, resulting in a lower mechanical power.
+Children have shorter limbs and a smaller muscle mass, resulting in lower mechanical power.
 They have disproportionately long legs, meaning that they are biomechanically out of balance and potentially less coordinated.
-In addition, they have a greater surface area to mass ratio.
-All these factors reduce biomechanical efficiency.
-Physiologically, children have inferior cooling mechanisms, due to low blood volume and high skin temperature.
+Also, they have a greater surface area to mass ratio.
+All of these factors reduce biomechanical efficiency.
+Physiologically, children have inferior cooling mechanisms due to low blood volume and high skin temperature.
 They also expend more energy per kilogram of body weight.
-Children have a higher VE/V02 ratio due to their inferior lung function and they rely more on fat metabolism because of a lack of muscle glycogen and glycolytic enzymes.
+Children have a higher VE/V02 ratio due to their inferior lung function, and they rely more on fat metabolism because of a lack of muscle glycogen and glycolytic enzymes.

 The argument for doing this is probably valid.
-Sharp (1995) shows that, because of lower lactate production, the anaerobic threshold for children is normally at pulse rates around 165 to 170 bpm, similar to that of trained endurance adults.
+Sharp (1995) shows that, because of lower lactate production, the anaerobic threshold for children is generally at pulse rates around 165 to 170 bpm, similar to that of trained endurance adults.
 With sedentary adults, the anaerobic threshold will vary from 120 to 150 bpm.
-Thus the optimal heart-rate-training stimulus may be relatively higher for sedentary children than for sedentary adults.
+Thus, the optimal heart-rate-training stimulus may be relatively higher for inactive children than for sedentary adults.
 Other evidence supporting the high-intensity stimulus theory is the fact that activity levels in children are not related to V02max (Rowland, 1992).
 While children may not be as active now as they were in the past, they are still as aerobically fit (Armstrong & Welsman, 1994).
-This shows that general activity does not provide a training stimulus, and suggests that children have a natural fitness.
-Thus, to improve on their natural fitness, a reasonably tough training programme is required.
+This shows that general activity does not provide a training stimulus and suggests that children have natural fitness.
+Thus, to improve their natural fitness, a reasonably challenging training programme is required.

 It's useful for coaches to know that aerobic capacity is probably trainable in children with a sufficient training stimulus.
-This makes aerobic training worthwhile, since it will improve their performance.
-However, the training effect will not be as great as is possible with adults because the lower stroke volume in children prior to full growth will limit the potential cardiac output increases with training.
-In addition, until after puberty, a poor running economy limits running endurance.
+This makes aerobic training worthwhile since it will improve their performance.
+However, the training effect will not be as significant as is possible with adults because the lower stroke volume in children before full growth will limit the potential cardiac output increases with training.
+Also, until after puberty, a poor running economy limits running endurance.